Noel-96/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+ A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).

 2. Study the following code, then answer the questions below.

 ```js